 What is Marijuana?

-Marijuana is a drug with composition of Cannabis Sativa; a plant containing tetrahydracannibonol — commonly known as THC.
+Marijuana is a drug with the composition of Cannabis Sativa.
+The active ingredient is tetrahydrocannabinol, known as THC.

 How is Marijuana Abused by Teens?